Health, wellbeing and disability support

 If you declared a disability on your application form you should have been contacted by an advisor from the University’s Disability Advisory Service (DAS).
 If you did not declare a disability but believe that you should have done so then please contact DAS.
 This is the best way to ensure co-ordinated support for your studies and living in Oxford.

-Within College, in addition to the Academic Administrator and the Academic Office, the following people may be helpful to you when you need support: the Dean and pastoral advisor, your College Advisor, the Junior Deans, the Welfare Fellow, the LGBTQ Fellow, the Fellow with responsibility for part-time students, the MCR Equality and Welfare representative, and peer supporters.
+Within College, in addition to the Academic Office, the following people may be helpful to you when you need support: the Dean, the Welfare Dean, your College Advisor, the Junior Deans, the Welfare Fellow, the LGBTQ+ Fellow, the Fellow with responsibility for part-time students, the Racial Equality and Justice Fellow, the MCR Equality and Welfare representative, the Pastoral Advisor and peer supporters.
 Please visit the Health, wellbeing and disability pages on the College website for further details and contact information.

 Your department or faculty will have a designated Disability Co-ordinator responsible for ensuring that support is provided as required.
-If you have a disability it is advisable for you to make contact with this person so that you can work together.
+If you have a disability, it is advisable for you to contact this person so that you can work together.

 The College site is accessible to wheelchair users.
-There is an accessible work space in the Library, and a large monitor prioritised for students with a visual impairment.
+There is an accessible workspace in the Library, and a large monitor prioritised for students with a visual impairment.
 The College has some funds available to help assist students with disabilities or unanticipated costs arising from a medical condition; this may be as proposed by the University’s Disability Advisory Service or supported by medical evidence.
-Applications will be considered on a case by case basis.
-If you feel this may be of interest to you, please contact the Academic Administrator.
+Applications will be considered on a case-by-case basis.
+If you feel this may be of interest to you, please contact the Academic Office.